pydata/xarray/doc/indexing.rst

 Vectorized Indexing
 -------------------

-xarray supports many types of indexing with a `vectorized` manner.
+Like numpy and pandas, xarray supports indexing many array elements at once in a `vectorized` manner.

-If you provide an integer, slice, or unlabeled array (array without dimension names, such as ``np.ndarray``, ``list``, but not :py:meth:`~xarray.DataArray` or :py:meth:`~xarray.Variable`) our indexing is basically orthogonal.
+If you only provide integers, slices, or unlabeled arrays (array without dimension names, such as ``np.ndarray``, ``list``, but not :py:meth:`~xarray.DataArray` or :py:meth:`~xarray.Variable`) indexing can be understand as orthogonally.
+Each indexer component selects independently along the corresponding dimension, similar to how vector indexing works in Fortran or MATLAB, or after using the :py:func:`numpy.xi_` helper:
-For example,
-if you pass multiple integer sequences to an array, they work independently along each dimension (similar to the way vector subscripts work in fortran).

 .. ipython:: python